 - Do spatial food subsidies or spatial refugia ameliorate any such effects of resource competition?

-- We are conducting large-scale experimental removals of sea urchins, in tandem with mark recapture, stable isotope analysis, collection of benthic time series data, and mathematical modeling to address these questions.
+- We are conducting large-scale experimental removals of sea urchins, in tandem with mark recapture, fatty acid analysis, collection of benthic time series data, and mathematical modeling to address these questions.

 Spatial dynamics of Pacific herring populations and fisheries